Strategic interview questions to ask candidates

 So how do you know if your interview questions are any good?

-Create strategic interview questions with assessments
+Create strategic interview questions to ask candidates with assessments

 Our Interviewer Report is designed to supplement you through the interview process by providing advice and questions that are specific to each candidate.
 This means you can use their assessment results to better explore their personality profile and get more from your interviews.

-Interviewer Reports can be used by anyone who might need to conduct an interview with the candidate, such as recruiters, interviewers, assessors or hiring panels to determine the extent a candidate might be a good match with the role and/or company culture.
+Interviewer Reports can be used by anyone who might need to conduct an interview with the candidate, such as recruiters, interviewers, assessors or hiring panels to determine the extent a candidate might be a good match with the role and/or organisational culture.

 How the Interviewer Report works